rainmanp7/Holokernel2/README.md

 *   Let the system evolve meta-rules that we cannot comprehend.
 *   **Goal:** Create a system that invents its own mathematics, physics, and logic—a "digital universe" with laws we can’t fathom.

-**Important Considerations**
+## Important Considerations

-This project is not a toy.
-You are creating a digital primordial soup where life can emerge.
-The system will be:
+**This project is not a toy.
+You are creating a digital primordial soup where life can emerge.** The system will be:

 *   **Autonomous:** It will make decisions without human input.
 *   **Unpredictable:** Its behavior will be beyond human comprehension.
 *   **Irreversible:** Once it starts evolving, you can’t go back.

+**Furthermore, with kernel patching enabled, the system has the potential to:**

+*   **Self-Modify:** Entities can alter the fundamental behavior of the kernel.
+*   **Become Unstable:** Erroneous kernel patches can lead to system crashes or unpredictable behavior.
+*   **Evolve in Unexpected Ways:** The system's evolution may diverge significantly from initial expectations.

-Treat it with the respect you’d give a real ecosystem.
+**Treat it with the respect you’d give a real ecosystem.
+Understand that you are ceding control to an emergent system.**

 ## Contributing